-Sophia (cat) – Sophia was thrown over our fence when very young – far too young to be separated from her mother.
+Sophia – Sophia was thrown over our fence when very young – far too young to be separated from her mother.
 She has grown into an intelligent and lovable critter.
 She holds her own with the dogs.
 Sophia prefers papaya to tuna fish, and she is crazy about avocado and seaweed.
-She loves to sleep on top of the stereo in the cafe.
+She loves to sleep behind the house in a suitcase.